Green goddess dressing is a creamy salad dressing made with plenty of fresh herbs. Learn how to easily make this scrumptious dressing at home.

 You can use green goddess dressing to season salads of course, but also as a dip or to drizzle on veggies and tofu:

-- Boiled and roasted vegetables: you can make a quick and easy dinner with sliced boiled potatoes and roasted peppers, drizzled with this delicious dressing.
+- Boiled and roasted vegetables: you can make a quick and easy side dish with sliced boiled potatoes and roasted peppers, drizzled with this delicious dressing.
+Roasted carrots, beets, and turnips also make a beautiful pairing with this dressing.

 - Vegan salad and grain bowl: the goddess dressing brightens up most salads from tofu salad, couscous salad, and quinoa salad.